-A broader focus on inclusive education is being explored through a variety of inclusion initiatives in our district.
+A broader focus on inclusive education continues to be explored through a variety of inclusion initiatives in our district.
 Inclusive models will aim to address barriers faced by students with disabilities that are inherently built into existing models.
-Opportunities for all students to access learning in their community schools is being emphasized.
-3 key learning opportunities were identified this year:
+Opportunities for all students to access learning in their community schools continues to be emphasized and with this goal in mind we are engaged in a re visioning exercise for our Central LSS teams and our professionals.